SELECTED RESUMES: Abir Sabet

 ABIR SABET, AICP

-Ms. Sabet recently served as project manager for the EIS for the Sugar Hill Rezoning project in Manhattan, which would facilitate the development of a 12-story mixed-use building with 124 affordable housing units, a day care center, a children’s museum, and accessory parking.
+Ms. Sabet is also currently working on the EAS for Melrose Commons North Sites B and C in the Bronx.
+She recently prepared the EIS document for the City’s West Harlem Rezoning in Manhattan, an initiative affecting approximately 90 blocks; as well as the EAS for a one-block rezoning in the South Williamsburg neighborhood of Brooklyn.
+Ms. Sabet also served as project manager for the EIS for the Sugar Hill Rezoning project in Manhattan, which will facilitate the development of a 12-story mixed-use building with 124 affordable housing units, a day care center, a children’s museum, and accessory parking.
 She has also served as the project manager for a number of EASs, including for DCP’s Greenpoint-Williamsburg Contextual Rezoning and North Tribeca Rezoning projects; the rezoning of portions of two blocks on the west side of Manhattan; as well as for the Dock Street DUMBO rezoning project in Brooklyn.
-She also prepared Environmental Assessments pursuant to SEQRA for the BioBAT biotechnology center at the Brooklyn Army Terminal, for funding to allow the construction of a mixed-use building at 1070 Washington Avenue in the Bronx, as well as for IDA financing for the Harlem Park Development in Manhattan.

 Ms. Sabet served as the project manager for the 2005 Greenpoint-Williamsburg Rezoning EIS, a major initiative affecting more than 180 blocks in the Greenpoint and Williamsburg areas of northern Brooklyn, which involved zoning map and text amendments, as well as changes to the city map involving street demapping and establishment of a park.
 Ms. Sabet was also the project manager for the EAS and ULURP application for the disposition and reuse of Fort Totten in Queens, and she has also served as project manager for a number of EASs for the NYC Fire Department, to facilitate the siting or expansion of fire and/or EMS stations.
 She served as project manager in preparing the NEPA EA for the St. George Ferry Terminal on Staten Island, and was also the project manager for the EIS for the Atlantic Center Plaza retail development in Downtown Brooklyn, as well as for the Supplemental EIS for the Atlantic Terminal office development above that major transportation terminal.